6200m/cron.js/README.md

 [![Build Statu<br>s](https://secure.travis-ci.org/hiddentao/git-pull-cron.png)](http://travis-ci.org/hiddentao/git-pull-cron)<br>
 For compiling WiiLink24's custom version, you will need to run ```compile.js``` firstly to generate the gruntfile.<br>
-Git clone a repo into a folder and schedule a cron job to pull updates from the <br>
+Git clone a repo into a folder and schedule a cron job to pull updates from the remote origin.<br>
-remote origin.<br>
 <br>
 <br>
 ## Installation<br>